gilday/fast-grades/README.md

 ### Estimation

 As discussed in class, I used relative estimation to arrive at the point values for stories and tasks.
-Therefore, the points themselves do not correspond to hour in any way; rather, an 8 point story is 4 times as large as a 2 point story.
+Therefore, the points themselves do not translate to hours; rather, an 8 point story is 4 times as large as a 2 point story.
 For user stories and tasks, I used a subset of the Fibonacci series: 1, 2, 3, 5, 8, 13 for point values.
 I chose from this set of values as if it were my hand in planning poker.
 In retrospect, planning poker might not have been the best estimation technique since I do not have team members to discuss estimations with.
 Menner's Method is probably better suited for this project.

 For epics, I chose from the set 20, 30, 40, 50, 60, 70, 80, 90, 100.
 I only estimated one epic because the other epics were a low priority so it was best to defer estimation.